A character with the power to transform and reshape his or her body. This trope comes in a wide variety of forms

 - The Darloks of the Master of Orion series have this trait, which manifests as a bonus to espionage.

-- The Spy from Team Fortress 2.
-Some items, including Your Eternal Reward, remove this ability.
+- The Spy from Team Fortress 2 has a device that allows him to disguise as any playable character on any team.
+Some items, including Your Eternal Reward, remove this ability, instead having you backstab someone to disguise as them.

 - In the Strong Bad Email shapeshifter, Strong Bad points out all the downsides to shapeshifting, such as the restrictive rules like only being able to turn into balloon animals, or half of a person, and the unintended consequences, like turning into a $100 bill, being picked up in the wind, and being stuffed in someone's sweaty pocket.